theintern/intern/CONTRIBUTING.md

 - Clean up PRs (or encourage the contributor to do so) before merging.
 PRs should contain a few meaningful commits.
 Streams of WIP commit messages should be squashed.
+- When squashing PRs, make sure you end up with a properly formatted commit message.
 - Put `[ci skip]` at the end of commit messages for commits that do not modify any code (README changes, etc.).